williamDunn/Notes/Data Structures/Trees/README.md

 ### DFS post-order
 -  Post-order traversal visits the left subtree, the right subtree, and the root node at the end
+-  Postorder traversal is used to delete the tree.

 ```
 public void postOrderTraversal(Node node) {